 As of December 31, 2018, TDR Capital beneficially owned approximately 45.2% of our outstanding Class A common stock and 100% of our outstanding Class B common stock.
 TDR Capital also has the right to exchange its stock of WS Holdings for new shares of our Class A common stock under the Exchange Agreement.
 Moreover, two directors nominated by TDR Capital currently serve on our board of directors.
-As a result of its control of a significant percentage of our outstanding common stock, TDR Capital may have substantial control over matters requiring approval by our stockholders, including the election and removal of directors, amendments to our certificate of incorporation and bylaws, any proposed merger, consolidation or sale of all or substantially all of our assets and other corporate transactions.
+As a result of its control of a significant percentage of our outstanding the election and removal of directors, amendments to our certificate of incorporation and bylaws, any proposed merger, consolidation or sale of all or substantially all of our assets and other corporate transactions.
 TDR Capital may have interests that are different from those of other stockholders.